Swales in Dallas

 WHAT ARE SWALES?

-Swales are simply a shallow ditch that is used to carry off water.
-Swales are often so wide and so shallow that you do not notice them.
+Swales are simply a shallow ditch (or shallow drainage ditch) that is used to carry off water.
+A drainage swale is often so wide and so shallow that you may not notice it.

 HOW DO I KNOW IF I NEED DRAINAGE SWALE?